 The program's curriculum is focused on providing residents with a well-rounded education in all facets of otolaryngology-head and neck surgery.

 Program workshops and cadaveric courses are offered in laryngeal anatomy, functional endoscopic sinus surgery, facial plastic dissection course, as well as simulated and cadaveric temporal bone drilling.
 Monthly rotating journal clubs are held in Otology, Rhinology, Facial Plastic and Reconstructive Surgery, Laryngology, and Pediatric Otolaryngology.
-Monthly morbidity and mortality conferences are held, and are considered an essential forum for resident education.
+Monthly Quality Improvement/morbidity and mortality conferences are held, and are considered an essential forum for resident education.